-75. In the last paragraph of his report the Settlement Officer brings to favourable notice the services rendered in connection with the settlement of this tabsil by Pandit Ram Dhan, Assistant Settlement Officer, and by Munshi Hari Singh, Deputy Superintendent.
+75. In the last paragraph of his report the Settlement Officer brings Notice of officers. to favourable notice the services rendered in connection with the settlement of this tahsil by Pandit Ram Dhan, Assistant Sottlement Officer, and by Munshi Hari Singh, Deputy Superintendent.
 Both officers are well known to me.
-Pandit Ram Dhan has, by the strictest integrity, hard work and real sympathy with the people, won golden opinion from all with whom his work has brought him in contact.
-I have a very high opinion of this officer, Munshi Hari Singh was confirmed as a Deput Superintendent some three years ago.
-He has a good head for figures and does his work well.
-I am glad to see that he appears to have justified his selection.
+Pandit Ram Dhan has, by the strictest integrity, hard work and real sympathy with the people, won golde from all with whom his work has brought him in contact.
+I have a ve opinion of this officer.
+Munshi Hari Singh.was confirmed as a Superintendent some three years ago.
+He has a good head for figure. does his work well.
+I am glad to see that he appears to have justified selection.

 I, too, have to commend Dewan Fatch Chand, Sawhny, to the favourable notice of the State Government for the excellence of his report.
-Considering that this is the first Assessment Report that he has ever written, he is certainly entitled to great credit for the clear and able manner in which he has present facts and figures for consideration, for the correctness of his deductions and the value of his suggestions.
+Considering that this is the first Assessment Report that he has ever written, he is certainly entitled to great credit for the clear and able manner in which he has presented facts and figures for consideration, for the correctness of his deductions and the value of his suggestions.

-CAMP NISHAT BAGH:
+CAMP NISHAT BAGH :